Using BLE Devices with a Raspberry Pi

 With all this said, it can make a good solution for indoor control of devices.
 Now let’s start using the Raspberry Pi to control some devices.

-We'll be using a Raspberry Pi 4 which was recently released, but the information will be useful for other Pi boards.
+We’ll be using a Raspberry Pi 4, but the information will be useful for other Pi boards.
 To follow along you will need:

 • Raspberry Pi 4B (instructions can work for older devices)